 Installation view at Kunstraum Niederoesterreich, Vienna

 Lambda digital print on Kodak Endura paper mounted behind Plexiglass │ 2016

 Dimension 1000 X 860.98 mm

 The composition of the horizontal portrait photo refers to the photographs meeting the requirements of the photograph specifications for the official identification with photo issued by an official authority.
 It also exposes the link with my latest experience with the respective immigration, citizenship, and registration offices of the Austrian administrative apparatus.

-A white line of borders, perhaps, at first sight, seems subtle, an almost hidden thread of identification, but yet these lines are very visible, easily distinguishable as they serve as a recognition of woven national identity.
+A white line of borders, perhaps at first sight, seems subtle, an almost hidden thread of identification, but yet these lines are very visible, easily distinguishable as they serve as a recognition of woven national identity.

 The boundary system creates a variety of types of economic and social boundaries; stoking the generalization and simplification that have led to the creation of stereotypes and establishes the image and narrative about the others.
-It is the system of oppression imposed by the political, nationalistic, and ethno-religious elite and power structures that has the strongest impact on the lives of us all, but in particular on the lives of some of the society's most vulnerable individuals and groups deprived of political and social justice.
+It is the system of oppression imposed by the political, nationalistic, and ethno-religious elite and power structures that has the strongest impact on the lives of us all, but in particular on life: some of the society’s most vulnerable individuals and groups deprived of political and social justice.

 The artist’s manipulated self-portrait familiar gaze meets that of the viewer unswervingly; her face is traced and overwritten by a network of hatched cartographic lines.
 This portrait relates programmatically to the work done recently by the artist on the related themes of identity, nation, gender and social scripting.